jkenzer/jkenzer.github.io/README.md

 # p5.js Sketchbook

 Using the p5.js library with JavaScript to create interesting visuals.
-Still very early in the learning stage.

-## Sub learning - Jekyll
-Also learning all about github pages and Jekyll

-## Use Live Server for local dev
-> npm install -g live-server

-To run, go to root directory:
-> live-server --open=dev.html
+I output many of them to SVG to plot on my pen plotter.

+## Index Page

+### GridJS

+Using (GridJS)[https://gridjs.io/] to display a listing of the sketches in a sortable and searchable fashion

+### Node

+Using node to generate a json file that is used on the index file.
+After adding a new sketch, generate a new json file by running `node generate-json.js`